Updated: September 11, 2023

 So, you’ve learned that your affluent friend or relative didn’t start saving until they were in their 30s — so what?

-Remember that, while it’s never too early to start saving, you can be too late.
-And at that point, it might be nigh impossible to attain financial independence.
+Remember that while it’s never too early to start saving, you can be too late.
+And at that point, it might be immensely difficult to attain financial independence.

 Start now while you still have a few responsibilities on your shoulders.
 Don’t wait for a reason to start doing so, such as purchasing a brand-new car or suddenly becoming the breadwinner of your own family.